 Emphasis on secondary curriculum, instruction and assessment, investigation and implementation of instructional resources, classroom climate strategies and research related to best practices in specific content areas.
+Field hours and/or experience required.

 EDUP-534 Methods in Art Education (3 Credits)